-PENSACOLA, Fla.
-(CNS) — In the wake of Hurricane Michael, which left 13 known dead and more than 1 million without power two days after it ravaged the Florida panhandle, the Diocese of Pensacola-Tallahassee, whose territory was smack in the path of the Category 4 storm, is moving from prayer to action.
+UPDATED – PENSACOLA, Fla.
+(CNS) — In the wake of Hurricane Michael, which ravaged the Florida panhandle, the Diocese of Pensacola-Tallahassee, whose territory was smack in the path of the Category 4 storm, has moved from prayer to action.

-While the diocesan website still urges prayer for the hurricane’s victims, quoting two verses form Psalm 107, it is also encouraging people to donate much-needed items to those whose lives were upended by Michael.
+The diocesan website still urged prayer for the hurricane’s victims, quoting two verses from Psalm 107, and also is encouraging people to donate much-needed items to those whose lives were upended by Michael.

 In conjunction with Catholic Charities of Northwest Florida, the diocese is accepting cash donations here.